 There are also many camps that offer a 100% gluten-free camp experience.
 Gluten-free camps are typically sponsored by a celiac or gluten-free related group, not the camp location.
 Gluten-free camp is held for one or two sessions during the summer.

-Camp Celiac is for kids ages 9 to 17 years old (16-17 can attend as junior counselors) who have been diagnosed with celiac disease or gluten intolerance.
+Camp Celiac is for kids who have been diagnosed with celiac disease or gluten intolerance.
 Camp Arroyo is located near Livermore, California.
 Camp activities include ropes course, rock climbing, zip-lining, swimming, archery, boating, arts and crafts, skit night, and outdoor sports.

-Celiac kids can go to Camp Weekaneatit at Camp Twin Lakes-Camp Will A Way, in Winder Georgia for a gluten-free camp experience including swimming, kayaking, archery, rock climbing and arts and crafts.
+Celiac kids and siblings can go to Camp Weekaneatit at Camp Twin Lakes - Camp Will A Way, in Winder Georgia for a gluten-free camp experience including swimming, kayaking, archery, rock climbing and arts and crafts.

 Camp Emerson is an overnight summer camp for girls and boys, age 7-15.
 The camp is located on 170 beautiful acres in the Berkshire Mountains of western Massachusetts.
 About 30% of campers have some type of food allergy or celiac disease.
 Their food is prepared in a Food Allergy Kitchen area with separate equipment.